 ZenBusiness: They’ve only been open for a few years, as ZenBusiness was formed in 2015.
 Even though they’re a relatively recent addition to this industry, they’ve already helped form thousands of businesses, and they say on their website that they want to form a million LLCs and corporations within the next five years, which is quite the lofty goal.
-Their customer feedback is exceptional, as the hundreds of reviews they have available are almost all positive in nature.
+Their customer feedback is exceptional, as the thousands of reviews they have available are almost all positive in nature.

 Direct Incorporation: Direct Incorporation has been around since 2003, and they’ve served over 80,000 clients over the years.
 They don’t have a ton of customer reviews available though, as we were only able to track down 51 total reviews.
 More of their reviews are positive than negative, but not overwhelmingly so ― they do still have a handful of critical feedback from their clients.